 If you have never brewed a cup of coffee manually, I want you to try it.
 You don’t have to do it everyday, but at least do it once.
 You don’t need a lot of fancy equipment to start out with.
 Get a five dollar Melitta dripper and my Manual Brewing 101 will get you up to speed.
 If you own a French press, which is quite common, start there.
 You can also check out my getting started page for additional resources and information.

 Wouldn’t you rather have a handmade cup of coffee in the morning and enjoy the calming ritual of making it?
-Let me know about your manual brewing adventures (Manual Brewing March?
+If you do a pour over coffee maker vs. drip coffee comparison, let me know.
+(Manual Brewing March?
 Manual Brewing Madness?….)

 *My three very early morning shifts are unfortunately full of these sorts of compromises.
 Don’t judge me.
 Sometimes in those wee morning hours, I change from artisan coffee enthusiast to the addicted caffeine user.